sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 ## Introduction

-This document introduces the **SONiC Disaggregated API for SONiC Hosts** (SONiC-DASH) from an architectural point of view.
-SONiC-DASH (**DASH** for short) is an open source project with the goal to deliver high-speed network connectivity to critical cloud enterprise applications.
+This document introduces the **Disaggregated API for SONiC Hosts** (**DASH** for short) from an architectural point of view.
+DASH is an open source project with the goal to deliver high-speed network connectivity to critical cloud enterprise applications.

 ![dash-words-cloud](./images/dash-words-cloud.png)

 DASH extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
 The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

 ### Objectives